10 Greatest Books on the Art of War

 To ride a trend is the best strategy;

-To follow a trend is the second-best strategy;
+To follow a trend is the second best option;

-To create a trend is the least desirable strategy.
+To create a trend is the least desirable action.

 Edited on 6 March 2022